syh7/DnDwiki/src/main/resources/parsed/darninia/session 17 - an uneasy alliance.md

 - feather is magically enchanted, so it looks like magically binding contracts
 - scary, so maybe best we didn't get a loan

-> "Bucketlist: samen met Fredrik ballen gelikt worden door een oude man" - Frank
+> "Bucketlist: samen met Frederik ballen gelikt worden door een oude man" - Frank

 - go back to ~~Andarin~~ weird elves